tfredrich/ACL-Aid/README.md

 # ACL-Aid
-Access Control List (ACL) authorization helper library (aid).
+Access Control List (ACL) authorization helper (aid) library.
 Pronounced 'accolade'.

 After a user has been identified as being authentic (via authentication), an application usually provides resources to that user.
 However, applications usually have different access rules for various resource types.
 This process of determining who has access to which resources is called authorization.
 Authorization in its simplest form is the composition of these elements: